v0lta/Fourier-Motion-Estimation-and-Segment-Transformation/readme.md

 ```

 ###### Acknowledgements:
-We thank DFG project YA 447/2-1 (Research Unit FOR 2535) and the
+We thank Deutsche Forschungsgemeinschaft (DFG project YA 447/2-1 ,Research Unit FOR 2535) and the
 Singapore Ministry of Education Academic Research Fund Tier 1 for funding.
 Moritz would
 like to thank Hafez Farazi for coding and Michael Weinmann for writing support.